L2D-Summer2025-DH/Data_Handling/site/built/01-data_frames_1.md

 </p>

 <p style='text-align: justify;'>
-In a DataFrame, the first column is referred to as _Indices_, the first row is referred to as _Labels_.
-Note that the row with the labels is excluded from the row count.
-Similarly, the row with the indices is excluded from the column count.
+In a Pandas DataFrame, the labels shown on the left are known as the <strong>index</strong>, and they identify the rows.
+By default, this index is made up of sequential integers starting from 0, although you can customise it to use any labels you like (e.g. strings, dates, or categories).

+Across the top, the first row contains the <strong>column names</strong>, which serve as headers for each column.
+Both the index and the column names form part of the DataFrame’s <em>structure</em>.
+They are considered as <strong>metadata</strong>, and are not included in the count of rows or columns when measuring the shape or data dimensions of the DataFrame, itself.

 </p>

 For large datasets, the function `head` is a convenient way to get a feel of the dataset.